IS YOUR NEW VAN GOING TO

 Are electric vehicles really green?

-They emit no CO2 so very ‘green’.
-But not literally – they are available in lots of colours!
+They emit no CO2 so they are very ‘green’ in the eco-sense.
+Of course, they are available in lots of colours, so yours could be green on the outside too!